High Protein Egg Salad

 The wonderful thing about this recipe is that all the ingredients are healthy and also unbelievably simple.
 You probably have most of them at home already!
 Here’s what’s in it:

-• Boiled Eggs.
+• Hard boiled eggs.
 I like to use jammy eggs whenever possible, but my kids prefer them hard boiled so the yolks are fully cooked and crumbly.

-• Sugar Free Bacon.
-You might be surprised to see that some form of sugar is usually an ingredient in bacon!
-But bacon made without sugar will be much lower in carbs, or even zero carb.
+• Uncured sugar-free bacon.
+You might be surprised to see that some form of sugar is usually an ingredient in most packaged bacon!
+Look for uncured, nitrate-free bacon.
+The sugars come from the nitrates used in the curing process.

-• Mayonnaise is another item that can have sneaky sugar added to it!
-Look for mayo made with avocado oil and without sugar like Chosen Foods, or just make your own.
+• Sugar free mayonnaise: This is another ingredient that can have sneaky sugars added to it!
+Look for Whole30 mayo brands made with avocado oil and no sugar, like Chosen Foods or Primal Eats.
+Or, just make your own.

 • No mayo: Substitute a smashed avocado for the mayo.

-• A little crunch: Add 1 Tbsp each of diced red onion, celery, and/or pickles for super crunchy texture.
+• For a little crunch: Add 1 tablespoon each of diced red onion, celery, and/or pickles for super crunchy texture.

 A keto-friendly bowl filled with eggs, bacon, and sour cream.